ludicdrive/landscaping-system-docs/docs/settings.md

 # Settings

-Landscaping does provide settings which are saved per project and can be found in `Project Settings -> Plugins -> Landscaping`.
+Landscaping System does provide settings which are saved per project and can be found in `Project Settings -> Plugins -> Landscaping`.
 For settings of __Landscaping Mapbox__ see [Landscaping Mapbox](mapbox.md?id=settings)

 ![Landscaping Settings](_media/ue5_landscaping_settings.jpg)